 The main reason a plant needs a lot of water is because it likes to stand in moist soil.
 Especially in summer, soil can dry out within a week.
 And that doesn’t make a thirsty plant happy!

 Plants that need a lot of water usually have large, long and/or thick roots.
 In addition, they usually come from a tropical environment, where they are used to some heavy rain showers.

-Average?
+On average?
 Well, whatever that is.
 At least they’re plants that like moist soil.
 Although it’s important that the soil dries up almost completely between watering sessions.
-A slightly moist soil is a favourite of these houseplants!
+A slightly moist soil is a favourite of these indoor plants!
 Keep in mind that the soil on top can be completely dry, while the soil still has enough water.

 Plants that need little water like a dry soil between watering sessions.
 The soil can be left dry for a few weeks.
 And certainly in winter you can skip watering these plants for one or even several months.
 How quickly such an easy plant needs water depends on several factors.
 The three most important factors for the watering are the type of roots, how much light the plant gets and how big the plant is.